pnerg/restful-zookeeper-properties/README.md

 # restful-zookeeper-properties
-Provides a RESTful Json interface to a property based zookeeper data mmodel
+Provides a RESTful JSON interface to a property based zookeeper data model